Domenico Capranica: Life

-Capranica was one of the most earnest reformers in the Roman Church.
-He inaugurated the restoration of primitive fervor among the Cistercians of Tuscany, and drew up for Pope Nicholas V, in 1449, a model plan of a general religious reform.
+Capranica inaugurated the restoration of primitive fervor among the Cistercians of Tuscany, and drew up for Pope Nicholas V, in 1449, a model plan of a general religious reform.
 He was stern and severe in character, and in the duties of his office open and free of speech, also quite fearless.
 He insisted on a personal examination of the votes cast for Nicholas V, whose election greatly surprised him, and remonstrated vigorously with Pope Callixtus III for his nepotism, especially in the nomination of Don Pedro Luis Borgia as Vicar (governor) of Spoleto.

 Capranica was eminent as a peacemaker, notable at Genoa, where he healed grievous municipal dissensions, and again between the Apostolic See and King Alfonso V of Aragon and the princes of Germany.
 During the plague of 1456 he remained at Rome.
 He took a very prominent part in all the negotiations for a crusade against the Turks in the hope of restoring Constantinople to the Palæologi.

+Death

+The cardinal died about three weeks before Pope Callixtus.
+At his death the Milanese ambassador wrote home that "the wisest, the most perfect, the most learned, and the holiest prelate whom the Church has in our days possessed is gone from us".
+He added that the cardinal was universally considered as the favorite to become the next pope at the 1458 papal conclave.
+He lies buried in a chapel at Santa Maria sopra Minerva in Rome, near St. Catherine of Siena.